jli943/MazePathFinder/README.md

 # MazePathFinder

-This SwiftUI-based iOS app implements a grid-based pathfinding application that allows users to generate random mazes using different maze generator algorithms and find the shortest path through the maze using different search algorithms.
+This SwiftUI-based iOS app implements a grid-based pathfinding application that allows users to generate random mazes and find the shortest path through the maze using different search algorithms.
 The app follows the MVVM architecture to manage the data and UI separation effectively.

 ## Features

+- Three different Grids: No Maze/Unweigt Maze/Weight Maze
-- Generate Random Maze: The app uses different algorithms like DFS(BackTracking) to generate a random maze on a grid.
-Users can adjust teh shape of the maze.
+- Generate Random Maze: The app uses DFS(BackTracking) to generate a random maze on a grid.
 - Find Shortest Path: Users can select different algorithms like Dijkstra to find the shortest path between any two points in the gird.
 - Visual Representation: The app provides an interactive grid-based visual representation of the maze and the shortest path, making it easy for users to understand the process.